List of York City F.C. managers: 2022–present

 Askey was dismissed in November 2022 with the team 12th in the National League after 19 matches, which was described as a "shock" decision by The Press due to Askey's successful record as manager and popular standing with supporters.
 David Webb was appointed in December to his first managerial role, having previously held youth football and off-field positions, and was most recently head of football operations at Huddersfield Town.
 He was dismissed in February 2023 with York four points above the relegation zone following four successive defeats.
 At two months, his tenure was the shortest of any permanent manager at the club.
+Webb's assistant, Michael Morton, took over as interim manager, and was appointed permanently in May after leading York to a 19th-place finish in the 2022–23 season.
+Morton was dismissed in August after six matches without a win at the start of the 2023–24 season left York second from bottom of the table.
+He was succeeded in September by former Solihull Moors manager Neal Ardley, who was replaced in February 2024 by Worthing manager Adam Hinshelwood, with the team one point above the relegation zone in 20th place.
+Hinshelwood guided York to safety from relegation on the final day of the 2023–24 season, finishing in 20th place.
+His team finished in second place in the 2024–25 National League with 96 points—the second highest seasonal points tally in the club's history— but were eliminated from the play-offs after losing 3–0 at home to Oldham Athletic in the semi-final.
+Hinshelwood was dismissed in August 2025, with the decision described in The Press as "something as a shock to supporters".
+His tenure as manager ended with a win percentage of 54.5%—the highest of any permanent manager in the club's history.

+Hinshelwood was replaced in August 2025 by former Notts County manager Stuart Maynard.